qkmiller/The-Word-Definer/README.md

 * You need a web browser.
 * Any text editor should do if you want to edit my work.
 I used Atom.
 * You need a terminal with Ruby installed
-* Clone or download the repository, then open a terminal window and navigate to the folder named "lib".
-Type irb in terminal, then type (without quotes) source("ruby.rb").
+* Clone or download the repository, then type 'ruby app.rb' in your terminal.
+Then open your internet browser and type localhost:4567.
+You should now see the homepage.

 ## Known Bugs

 - None yet.